 Close ties to business

-UA’s Department of Computer Information Systems makes extensive use of advisory boards comprised of local business leaders; it was one of these boards that urged the college to develop the degree.
+UA’s Department of Computer Science makes extensive use of advisory boards comprised of local business leaders; it was one of these boards that urged the college to develop the degree.

 - See all the technology-related degrees offered by UA

 - Apply to The University of Akron.
 On your application, indicate an interest in the Computer Information Systems Networking bachelor's degree.
 Cybersecurity is a track within that degree.